Loop Spaces and Representations: Introduction

-For an element $\alpha$ of the universal Cartan $H$, we define the {\em monodromic Langlands parameter variety} $\La_\alpha \subset \cL$ to be the subscheme of pairs $(g, B)$ such that the semisimple part of $g\eta(g)$, with respect to the flag $B$, is in the formal neighborhood of $\alpha$. \end{defn}
+For an element $\alpha$ of the universal Cartan $H$, we define the {\em monodromic Langlands parameter variety} $\La^\eta_\alpha \subset \cL$ to be the subscheme of pairs $(g, B)$ such that the semisimple part of $g\eta(g)$, with respect to the flag $B$, is in the formal neighborhood of $\alpha$. \end{defn}

-The group $G$ acts on $\cL$ by twisted conjugation, and one can realize $\La/G$ as a kind of loop space.
-Thanks to a Jordan decomposition pattern for loops, each of the substacks $\La_\alpha/G$ has a natural loop space interpretation resulting in $\BS$-actions on each $\cL_\alpha/G$.
+The group $G$ acts on $\cL$ by twisted conjugation, and one can realize $\La^\eta/G$ as a kind of loop space.
+Thanks to a Jordan decomposition pattern for loops, each of the substacks $\La^\eta_\alpha/G$ has a natural loop space interpretation resulting in an $\BS$-action on $\cL_\alpha/G$ with resulting $\Gm$-action contracting to a fixed substack $X_\alpha/G$.
+(We will make these structures more precise after developing further notation below.)

-\begin{remark} In fact, one can realize $\cL/G$ as a moduli of local systems on the M\"obius strip with a flag along the boundary.
+\begin{remark} One can realize $\cL/G$ as a moduli of local systems on the M\"obius strip with a flag along the boundary.
 From this viewpoint, the $S^1$-action on $\cL/G$ comes from rotating the M\"obius strip.
-It is this picture, originating in topological field theory, which motivated the definition of $\cL/G$. \end{remark}
+It is this picture, originating in topological field theory, which motivated the definition of $\cL/G$.

+In general, there is no evident compatible $\Gm$-action.
+We will explain that in fact $\La^\eta_\alpha/G$ is itself a unipotent loop space and thus has a canonical $\BS$-action.
+The corresponding $S^1$-action coincides up to a central automorphism with that obtained by rotating the M\"obius strip. \end{remark}